Dislocated Shoulder

 - Taking part in activities with a high chance of falling, such as cycling, skiing, or gymnastics

-- Having naturally looser ligaments or joints, sometimes referred to as being “double jointed”
+- Having naturally looser ligaments or joints, also called joint laxity or hypermobility, and sometimes referred to as being “double jointed”

 - Experiencing violent muscle contractions during seizures or electric shocks, which can cause the shoulder to dislocate